mvuorre/exampleRPackage/README.md

 minimal coding, because many of the procedures have been implemented in the RStudio (RStudio Team 2016) graphical interface.

-# How to Create an R Package
+# How to Create R Packages

 The outline of the tutorial is as follows: